 I recently found out she was charged with a class 1 misdemeanor and he was charged with possession of marijuana 1 ounce to 1 pound .
 Her boyfriend has alot a criminal record he was arrest for possession of controlled substance, domestic battery and unlawful restraint to the mother of his child....
 Read more »

 "Pressing charges" usually refers to a criminal matter and that decision belongs to your County State's Attorney.
 Hard to tell what happened with the facts presented, but you may need to call the police if an unauthorized person took your child.
-If you have an attorney, please make sure that you...Read more »
+If you have an attorney, please make...Read more »

 If you are speaking with him, do you know where he works or hangs out?
 If so, a process server with experience might be able to find him and serve him, which will save you the hassle of service by publication.

 Yes.
 An agreement is not really "final" until the judge approves of the agreement and signs it.
 Even if the parties agree on "everything," the judge has the authority to not enter the agreement in rare cases.
 Without knowing more, it is hard to tell.
-You should each have separate lawyers.
-Not sure...Read more »
+You should each have...Read more »

 We have 1 child together and he has another from a previous relationship.
 He pays $350/month to his ex plus half of all other expenses for that child but this IS NOT court ordered.
 They don't have any legal documentation of this arrangement as they were never married and never filed any legal...
 Read more »